ajaxian79/algorithms/docs/edit-distance.md

 0/1 knapsack: iterate weights outer, capacity inner descending to avoid reuse.

 BST invariant is recursive: every node ∈ (lower, upper) bound from its ancestors.

+## entry 1

+Walk both pointers from each end inward; advance the smaller side.